kaist-webeng/KSC2020_IoT_Framework/README.md

 - `docker kill {container ID}` kills the container by sending a `SIGKILL` signal.
 - `docker system prune` removes all stopped containers, dangling images, unused networks.
 - `docker rm $(docker ps -a -q)` removes all docker containers

+---
+### Notes
+- Containers cannot communicate directly to each other.
+Be cautious